namor5772/WeatherStationESP32/README.md

 ## Setup ESP32

 We are using the ESPRESSIF ESP32-WROOM-32E board.
 Here we describe the software running on this board.
+First build the board and then program the ESP32 using the Arduino IDE.
+When programming the jumper must be set so that the board power and the USB programmer do no conflict, and set afterwars for testing.

 ## Setup WIFI interface